Aman-Sharma-03/Elixir-Onboarding-App/README.md

 - Nested layouts and dynamic routing allow scalable page management.

    Example:
+     ```txt
       app/
-      ├── _layout.tsx         # App-wide layout
+      ├── _layout.tsx         # App-wide layout (e.g., shared context, header)
       ├── index.tsx           # Landing page (permissions)

-      (onboarding)/        # grouping the screens
+      (onboarding)/           # Route group for onboarding flow
-         ├── layout.tsx          # Layout for onboarding screens
+      ├── layout.tsx          # Layout specific to onboarding screens
       ├── login.tsx           # Login screen
-         ├── otp.tsx             # OTP screen
+      ├── otp.tsx             # OTP verification screen
-         ├── user-details.tsx    # User details input
+      ├── user-details.tsx    # User details form
-         ├── dashboard.tsx       # Main authenticated screen
+      ├── dashboard.tsx       # Post-login dashboard
+     ```

 ## Reusable Components
 Built with reusability and consistency in mind:
-- Validator: Common validator function which accepts schema, objectToBeValidated and error state setter function
+- **Validator:** Common validator function which accepts schema, objectToBeValidated and error state setter function
-- Permission Function: These are separated out for reusablitity
+- **Permission Function:** These are separated out for reusablitity
-- Services: All the API calls (mocked for now) are separated in the separate function, so that if required they can be used just by exporting
+- **Services:** All the API calls (mocked for now) are separated in the separate function, so that if required they can be used just by exporting
-- ErrorMessage: Common Error Message component which takes the Error State and id to identify the field to check
+- **ErrorMessage:** Common Error Message component which takes the Error State and id to identify the field to check
-- Input Component: Reusable text input with dynamic props, helps in identify the input box and updating the data to the parent element
+- **Input Component:** Reusable text input with dynamic props, helps in identify the input box and updating the data to the parent element
-- Button Component: Customizable button with action as a props
+- **Button Component:** Customizable button with action as a props

 ## Validation with Yup
 - Schema-based declarative validation